brightec/Guidelines_Android/project_and_code_guidelines.md

 * `Logger.w(Class clazz, String msg)` (warning)
 * `Logger.e(Class clazz, String msg)` (error)

-Note that the `Logger` class will not log any message if in DEBUG build.
+Note that the `Logger` class will only log messages if in a DEBUG build.

 If you need a custom tag then you can use `(String tag, String msg)` methods, however this should not be the norm.